Welcome to the home page of Kurt Pires

 - UC Berkeley EECS Cad Group System Administrator from February 1984 until September 1988.

+The CAD Group had the largest computer budget of any group I knew on the campus.
 This meant I got a lot of experience with all the new toys as they became available.
+Those were the days...

 - UC Berkeley Organizations & Clubs (between 1982 and 1990):